-To assist individuals in applying for clemency, Governor Cuomo has partnered with several organizations from the legal community to provide free clemency petition services to individuals incarcerated by the Department of Corrections and Community Supervision.
+To assist individuals in applying for clemency, the Governor's office has partnered with several organizations from the legal community to provide free clemency petition services to individuals incarcerated by the Department of Corrections and Community Supervision.

 Although individuals may apply for clemency without the assistance of an attorney, free assistance will enhance the quality of the application and present the best case to the Governor.

 To learn more about this process, contact DOCCS Executive Clemency Bureau at [email protected]

 Commutation of Sentences

 Commutation (reduction) of an incarcerated individual's minimum period of imprisonment may enable them to be considered for release on community supervision at a time earlier than permitted by the court-imposed sentence.